josh-hills/Optimal-Maze-Path/README.md

 ## Optimal maze path finder
 Using A* search find the optimal path from start state S to goal state G, avoid walls and obstacles.
+Takes in a m x n csv file, see Examples.

 ## Types of nodes
 * S: The start node